-All shared plans apart from its starter web plan is designed with the ability to run WordPress, Drupal, Joomla, and other CMSes.
+All shared plans, apart from its starter web plan, are designed with the ability to run WordPress, Drupal, Joomla, and other CMSes.

 Pricing and Support

-The prices charged are much too expensive for the features on offer.
-The base plan, for example, comes with a meager 50MB and not much for other resources yet the price is one that you’ll find for resources that are almost time ten of what’s offered here.
+The prices charged are too expensive for the features on offer.
+The base plan, for example, comes with a meager 50MB and not much for other resources, yet the price is one that you’ll find for resources that are almost ten times what’s offered here.

-To purchase Red Rook’s plans, you’ll need to first fill the order form, then wait for support to reply.
+To purchase Red Rook’s plans, you’ll need to first fill out the order form, and then wait for support to reply.

-Its billing cycles are monthly, quarterly and yearly.
-Payments for the monthly plan can only be made using credit cards.
-Other billing cycles can be paid for using credit cards, bank deposit, and cheque.
+Its billing cycles are monthly, quarterly, and yearly.
+Payments for the monthly plan can only be made using credit card.
+Other billing cycles can be paid for using credit card, bank deposit, or check.

-After purchasing a plan, your hosting account will be set up within 1-3 hours but not later than 24hours.
-If its services don’t meet your expectations, you can request a refund within 30 days of subscribing.
+After purchasing a plan, your hosting account will be set up within one to three hours, but no later than 24 hours.
+If its service doesn’t meet your expectations, you can request a refund within 30 days of subscribing.

-Its customer support includes a postal address, knowledge base, frequently asked questions (FAQ), and phone which includes a toll-free line for clients within Australia.
-There’s a contact form as well which I used but never got a response.
+Its customer support includes a postal address, knowledge base, FAQ, and phone support, which includes a toll-free line for clients within Australia.
+There’s a contact form as well, which I used, but never got a response.